2016 24 Hours of Daytona: Finish

 Once García moved into second in GTLM, Corvette Racing team manager Doug Fehan assured him there would be no team orders.
 Fehan wanted to let both cars race for the win, and spoke to Chevrolet United States vice president Jim Campbell, General Motors director of racing Mark Kent, and president of General Motors North America Mark Reuss, who all concurred with Fehan.
 Gavin his race engineer told him he and García could duel each other with no contact.
 García lapped faster than Gavin and battled him for the win in the final 20 minutes, losing to the No. 4 team by 0.034 seconds in the closest class finish in race history.
 Porsche completed the GTLM podium in third with the No. 912 car.
 It was Gavin and Milner's first American endurance win since the 2013 12 Hours of Sebring.

 Rast's No. 44 Magnus Audi continued to lead in GTD by half a minute until Babini in the No. 28 Konrad Lamborghini overtook him into turn one with nine minutes to go.
 Babini then slowed on the banking of the back straight with a lack of fuel and gave the lead back to Rast after deciding to make a pit stop for fuel, something his team disagreed with.
 He conserved enough fuel over the final three minutes to win for Magnus Racing by 3.048 seconds over Nicky Catsburg's No. 540 Black Sway Porsche in second.
 The No. 93 Riley Viper completed the GTD podium in third.
 It was the Audi R8 LMS' fourth major endurance victory in five starts over the past year and its first American win.
 JDC/Miller won in PC with Koch ahead of Kimber-Smith's No. 52 PR1/Mathiasen team by four laps in second after PR1/Mathiasen lost time with fuel pump problems.
 BAR1 completed the class podium in third.
 There were 56 overall lead changes; ten cars reached the front of the field.
-The ESM Ligier led 16 times for a race-high 179 laps.
+The ESM Ligier-Honda led 16 times for a race-high 179 laps.